danwing/referee/draft-xyzzy-referee.md

 the server responds with its Referee public key {{!RFC7250}} rather than a PKI certificate.

-> Note: if a factory reset changes the device's Referee public key, the new key will need to be re-enrolled with the Referee and the old key removed.
+> Note: if a server's Referee public key changes (e.g., factory reset, changed public key algorithm, key length change) the new key needs to be enrolled with the Referee and the old key removed.
+Clients will notice the mis-match and will query the Referee.

 ## Clients